How to set up guest WiFi in your café or restaurantSmall Business Advice 27 February 2020

 - Purchase a router with a Virtual Local Area Network (VLAN) which works alongside your SSIDs to configure different security protocols for each different ID

 - If you think you’ll want to create a hotspot for your WiFi, check your router is compatible with the relevant software

 Once you’ve purchased your new shiny router, now it’s time to set up a guest network.
 This is important as you can dictate important feature settings for each different access point.
 You will need to access your router settings, from there you should be able to:

 - Create separate local networks for staff, business, and guests

 - Create an access point for each local network

-- Allocate a sensible section of bandwidth to each local network, ensuring that the one you use to process card transactions etc. is efficient (around 2-3MB), the rest can be reserved for the customer WiFi
+- Allocate a sensible section of bandwidth to each local network, ensuring that the one you use to process card transactions, etc. is efficient (around 2-3MB), and the rest can be reserved for the customer WiFi

 - Test your WiFi access points to ensure they are secure and that your guest traffic is separate from your business EPoS traffic